 - DKB – Deutsche Kredit Bank is ideal if you like no/low fees and are comfortable doing all your banking online.
 It offers a free account, ATM withdrawal (unless that machine charges a fee) and a free EC card.
 If you have an issue, you can call or email customer support.
 Note that in recent years DKB has become more stringent in their requirements and may require a certain level of income.

 - HypoVereinsbank – Another large bank across Germany, they are part of the international Italian banking group Unicredit.
 There are a range of accounts and online services with Konto Klassik free of charge if a minimum of 1,500 euros is deposited every month.
 The site is only available in German.

 - N26 – A relative newcomer, this online bank caters to the expat market with English info and it is quick and easy to sign up with its own app.
 Information is in English and they offer free accounts.
-However, they are also growing quickly and some expats have expressed dissatisfaction with how their account was handled.
+N26 also plans to begin operation in the US and the UK in 2018.

 - Netbank – An online bank with a respectable history.
 Allows customers to use any ATM for free.